 Taking out health insurance

 Everyone who lives in the Netherlands must have health insurance with a Dutch insurer.
-The standard package covers a wide range of healthcare, including GP and hospital care.
+The standard package covers a wide range of healthcare, including family doctor and hospital care.
 For more information, contact the health insurance information line (Zorgverzekeringslijn).

-You are not required to register with a GP, but it is a good idea to do this.
+You are not required to register with a family doctor, but it is a good idea to do this.
 That way, you will be able to access care if you need it.
 For more information, contact your municipality or insurer.

 Everyone who lives in the Netherlands must pay tax.
 You will automatically receive a letter from the Tax and Customs Administration asking you to submit a tax return.

 Receiving benefits from the Tax and Customs Administration